-There's absolutely nothing wrong with that, but there are some things you need to consider.
-You might think that eloping comes without the stress, but that's not the case.
+There's absolutely nothing wrong with that, but there are some important things you need to consider.
+You might think that eloping comes without any of the stress of a big wedding, but that's not the case.
 You'll discover a different set of issues that need to be addressed.

 Before you decide to elope, make sure you're doing it for the right reason.
-If your intention is to shock people, think long and hard before going through with it.
+If your intention is strictly to shock people or get attention, think long and hard before going through with it.
 You don't want to be stuck with a decision you'll regret after the shock wears off.

 If you're sure you want to be with this person for the rest of your life, but you don't want the hassles of the traditional wedding, by all means, elope.
 There are still some etiquette issues you need to take care of.
 Not doing so can damage relationships, and it's never easy to turn that around later.